AGOberprieler/GinJinn2/docs/5-example_applications.rst

 3. Train-Validation-Test split:

-   It is a good practice in Machine Learning (ML) to split the dataset into sub-datasets for training, validation, and testing.
+   It is a good practice in Machine Learning (ML) to split the available labeled data into sub-datasets for training, validation, and testing.
-   This is necessary to be able to assess the performance of a trained ML on unseen data.
+   This enables to assess the performance of a trained ML model on unseen data.
-   The general idea is to use the training dataset for model training, and the validation (sometimes called "development") dataset for hyper-parameter tuning, and finally the test dataset as a proxy for real-world performance of the model.
+   The general idea is to use the training dataset for model training, the validation (sometimes called "development") dataset for hyper-parameter tuning, and, finally, the test dataset as a proxy for the real-world performance of the model.
    For this purpose, GinJinn2 provides the :code:`ginjinn split` command.
-   This command uses a heuristic to stratify the split on the object level.
+   This command uses a heuristic to generate sub-datasets whose object occurrences aim to be representative for the original dataset.

-   To split the seeds dataset into train (60%), test (20%), and validation (20%):
+   Split the dataset into sub-datasets for training (60%), test (20%), and validation (20%):

    .. code-block:: BASH

         ginjinn split -I seeds_flat -o seeds_split -d bbox-detection -t 0.2 -v 0.2

-Now the dataset is ready to be used for modeling with GinJinn2.
+Now the dataset is ready to be used for model training.

 Model fitting